Ahmad-Faqehi/JS-Obfuscation-Decrypt/README.md

 # JS-Obfuscation-Decrypt
 In JS there is a way to Obfuscation the html tags and text by using Obfuscate.
 Here I do some programs in java and C# to decrption the code.

-Maybe you see some code like this
+Maybe you see some code like this :

+##The Code of Obfuscation :

 var erp = new Array;